waynegramlich/bom_manager/README.md

 * Searches:

-  The `searches` directory is currently specified on the command line and specifies the root of where you will store your searches.
+  The `searches` directory is currently specified on the command line with the `-s` option and specifies the root directory of where you will store your searches.
   It is expected the eventually it will point into are `git` repository somewhere.
   As you create, modify, and delete searches, the requisite information is added/modified/deleted down in the searches directory.
-The searches directory is basically a mirror of the collections directory, but it is only partially populated since sub-directories only created as needed to store new searches.
+The searches directory is basically a mirror of the each collection listed by a `-c` option, but it is only partially populated since sub-directories only created as needed to store new searches.

   The `searches` directory is read and written by `bom_manager` and it is organized to be very friendly with regards to parallel development via `git`.
 Since each